 The Fabulous Destiny of Tavernier’s Diamonds

-Replicas of 20 diamonds previously owned by Louis XIV, and now mostly lost to the world, which were recreated through the meticulous research of L’ÉCOLE experts in partnership with the Museum National d’Histoire Naturelle in Paris
+Replicas of 20 diamonds previously owned by Louis XIV, and now mostly lost to the world, which were recreated through a meticulous research in partnership with the Museum National d’Histoire Naturelle in Paris

 The Fabulous Destiny of Tavernier’s Diamonds: